lm-sys/lm-sys.github.io/blog/2023-06-22-leaderboard.md

 in which you can generate model’s answers to the MT-bench questions and their GPT-4 judgments.
 You can also examine the answers and reviews on our gradio browsing demo.

 ## Next steps
-**Release of Conversation Data**
+**Release of Conversations Data**

-We're in the process of preparing all Chatbot Arena conversation data for release to the broader research community.
+We're in the process of releasing Chatbot Arena conversations data to the broader research community.
-We're currently addressing critical aspects such as personally identifiable information (PII) cleaning, tagging for toxicity, and performing an ethics review.
 Stay tuned for updates!

 **MT-bench-1K**

 MT-Bench currently consists of a concise set of 80 carefully curated questions, ensuring the highest quality.
-We're actively working on expanding the question set to MT-Bench-1K.
-We're integrating high-quality prompts from the Chatbot Arena and generating new ones automatically using LLMs.
+We're actively expanding the question set to MT-Bench-1K by integrating high-quality prompts from the Chatbot Arena and generating new ones automatically using LLMs.
 If you have any good ideas, we'd be delighted to hear from you.

 **Invitation for collaborations**

-We're actively engaging with various organizations to explore possibilities for standardizing the evaluation of human preferences for LLMs on a large scale.
+We're engaging with various organizations to explore possibilities for standardizing the evaluation of human preferences for LLMs at scale.
-If this interests you or aligns with your research, please feel free to reach out to us.
+If this interests you, please feel free to reach out to us.

 ## Related work
 There has been a great amount of interesting work studying how to evaluate human preferences and how to use strong LLM as judges for evaluation.